 Our District 6 Council representation, Dan Strauss, has offered several amendments including three new versions of the Neighborhood Center at Phinney/65th. plus a new East Ballard Neighborhood Center at 8th NW/65th with three different proposed boundaries.
 Click here to see new boundaries.

-Links below are to the original maps which may be changes by Council amendments (see above.)
+Links below are to the original maps which were changed by Council amendments (see above.)

 The City has released a new zoning proposal which includes significant changes to residential zones citywide and rezones many areas to allow greater density.
 View the City's interactive maps at link below: